 There’s so much stuff to do in Philadelphia that it’s hard to decide what to choose if you only have one day in the city.
 The answer depends on what you are into.

 The options for spending a day in Philadelphia are endless!
-So pick the things to do in Philadelphia that speak to you, and have a great time exploring the city.
+Pick the things to do in Philadelphia that speak to you, and enjoy!

 Traveling to Philadelphia